 Throughout our website we utilize terms, that are very familiar to the members of the institutional research community, but perhaps require some clarification for individuals outside that community.
-Using our Data Definitions, you can find definitions of some commonly used terms in institutional research.
+Below you can find definitions of some commonly used terms in institutional research.

 Average HS GPA: The mean high school GPA earned by the cohort of new first-time students.
 Note that some high schools in Maryland weight GPAs depending on the level of the course.
 Therefore, it is possible to obtain a high school GPA greater than 4.0.